bltbit/showdown/checkpoints.md

 ### Part 3: Cylinder rotation animation when shooting

+- This intermediate step is in github branch `checkpoint-120-part-3`
 - Thinking about how the revolver works
   - Hammer cocks back
   - Cylinder rotates next round into place